The energy of inspiration, dreams and illusions

 When viewed at a societal level, however, Neptune’s slow journey through the zodiac can subtly influence enough people to bring about shifts within society.
 Neptune’s gradual journey through the zodiac can inspire shifts that influence entire generations and even shape society’s cultural currents.

-In astrology, the planet Saturn marks the end of the material world and known universe, with Uranus, Neptune and Pluto ruling energies that lie beyond our normal senses.
+In astrology, the planet Saturn marks the end of the material world and the known universe, with Uranus, Neptune and Pluto ruling energies that lie beyond our normal senses.
 These are also called the outer planets in the solar system.

 Like the other outer planets, Neptune moves slowly through the zodiac, influencing generations of people rather than individuals, urging humanity to evolve on a spiritual level.
 It is therefore seen as one of the transpersonal planets.

-With Mercury, Neptune can enhance creativity and intuition but might also cloud rational thinking or communication.
+In aspects with Mercury, Neptune can enhance creativity and intuition but might also cloud rational thinking or communication.

+In conventional astrology, the astrological houses are thought to explain different sectors of our lives and how they are influenced by the planets.
 There is a general association of Neptune with the twelfth house, which is related to the subconscious – secrets, spirituality, solitude and the unconscious mind.